 - Company based: Holland

-Any knowledgeable maker will know that the Ultimaker 3 is one of the best FDM 3D printers ever produced.
-Ever.
+Any knowledgeable maker will know that the Ultimaker S3 is one of the best FDM 3D printers around.
 It features industrial-level quality, reliability — and most importantly for 3D printing in schools, simplicity.
 It’s also open source, an advantage to any inquisitive and advanced engineering students who want to try modifying any parts of it.

 Though on the pricier side — especially if class sizes exceed 20-30 students — the Ultimaker 3’s ease of use and print monitoring (clever auto leveling features, remote printing via phone) make it a fantastic option for 3D printing in schools.
 Simply because things rarely go wrong since the printer is so reliable, the Ultimaker 3 is ideal for use in teaching children about 3D printing.

 Monoprice Select Mini V2 — Very Affordable 3D Printer For Classrooms